mayabrandi/clinical_EPPs/README.md

 The External Program Plug-in (EPP) is a script that is configuerd to be run from within a lims step.

-In the Clinical Genomics lims we are using both scripts that are developed and maintained by Genologics, and scripts that are developed by developers at Clinical Genomics.
-Script developed and maintained by Clinical Genomics are collected in this repocitory.
+Clinical Genomics LIMS is using both scripts that are developed and maintained by Genologics, and scripts that are developed by developers at Clinical Genomics.
+Scripts developed and maintained by Clinical Genomics are collected in this repocitory.

 ## Support